 Tree & Plant Care

-Bitternut Hickory prefers deep, moist soils that range from poorly drained to well-drained, but is often found in drier conditions.
+Bitternut Hickory prefers deep, moist well-drained soils, but is often found in drier conditions.

 Spring transplant only; develops a long taproot, making it difficult to transplant.